nima-siboni/epydemy/README.md

 ![](a_snapshot.png)

 In the upper panel of the above graph a snapshot of the city is shown where
-* Yellow circle: sick people
+* yellow circle: sick people
-* Black circle: not-infected
+* black circle: not-infected
-* Gray circle: recoverd
+* gray circle: recovered
-* Blue squares: work-place
+* blue squares: work-places
-* Red triangles: homes
+* red triangles: homes
-* Red cross: social-places
+* red cross: social-places
 and in the lower panel the time evolution of different populations are depicted.